Skip to Content

 Individuals alleging gastroparesis or gastroenteritis after taking Mounjaro for weight loss may chose to file a personal injury case against Eli Lilly.
 These cases will involve distinct damages for each plaintiff and will not be consolidated into a class action, where damages are essentially distributed evenly among members of the class.

-Because we anticipate that thousands of people may file Mounjaro lawsuits over time, we may see the establishment of a multidistrict litigation (MDL) to manage the litigation.
+In February of 2024, the Judicial Panel on Multidistrict Litigation (JPML) consolidated Mounjaro lawsuits in federal court.
 An MDL streamlines discovery and pretrial proceedings and functions similarly to a class action, though individual cases are tried separately.
 As with other defective drug lawsuits, like Zantac for example, some attorneys may choose to file cases in state court if they believe that venue gives their clients a better path toward justice.

 MOUNJARO VS OZEMPIC